-We know that some families may be reluctant to enquire about eligibility for free school meals but we want to ensure that any child entitled to receive them can do so in an easy and discreet manner.
+We know that some families may be reluctant to enquire about eligibility for free school meals but we want to ensure that any child entitled to receive extra funding can do so in an easy and discreet manner.
 Children are not identified to their peers as being in receipt of free meals.
 Anyone who feels their child may be entitled to free school meals should apply online.
-The child does not have to take school dinners, but it is very helpful to the school if all eligible pupils are registered.

 Special Food Requirements